bnitkin/MMM-transitfeed/README.md

  - The 2.4.4 version of `gtfs` doesn't support the realtime spec for vehicles.
    This display is based on scheduled times, without realtime updates.
  - Only one block is supported; if you add two blocks they'll both display all queries.
+ - The module calculates a few days worth of trips.
+It should work correctly to show tomorrow's trips late in the day, but high `departuresPerRoute` on a low-frequency line may not fill the row.